Danna Paola

-Danna Paola Rivera Munguía (born 23 June 1995) is a Mexican singer, model and actress.
-She gained popularity as a child actress and singer, starring in dozens of television projects throughout her early childhood and adolescence.
+Danna Paola Rivera Munguía (born June 23, 1995), known mononymously as Danna and formerly as Danna Paola, is a Mexican singer and actress.
+She gained popularity as a child actress and singer, starring in numerous television projects throughout her early childhood and adolescence.

+Danna played the lead role in the children's telenovela Amy, la niña de la mochila azul and gained further recognition after starring in the teen drama series Atrévete a soñar in 2009.
+She provided the Latin American Spanish voice for Rapunzel in the Disney animated film Tangled and recorded the Spanish-language version of its soundtrack.
+She also gained prominence for her portrayal of Lucrecia "Lu" Montesinos in the Spanish teen drama series Élite, distributed by Netflix.

 Early life

-Danna Paola was born and raised in Mexico City.
+Danna Paola Rivera Munguía was born and raised in Mexico City.
 She is the daughter of Patricia Munguía and Juan José Rivera Arellano, the former singer of Grupo Ciclón and Los Caminantes.
 Her parents divorced during her childhood.
 She has an older sister, Vania Rivera Munguía.

 Acting career

 1999–2003: Early career

 Danna Paola's acting career began in 1999 when at age 4 she and her sister attended Televisa's casting call in Mexico City for Plaza Sésamo, the Mexican version of Sesame Street.
 Both were later cast on the show and appeared in several episodes.

 2004–2012: Breakout success

 In 2004, she was chosen as the lead in the successful children's series Amy, la niña de la mochila azul.
 Her second studio album, Océano, soon followed.
 A year later, she was the female lead of Pablo y Andrea, the television adaptation of the classic novel The Adventures of Tom Sawyer.
-Over the next several years, she earned parts in multiple television series produced by Televisa.
+Over the next several years, she participated in multiple television series produced by Televisa.

 In 2009, she was cast as "Patito" in Atrévete a Soñar, the Mexican remake of the popular Argentine children's telenovela Patito Feo.
-Danna Paola filmed two seasons of the show and production was concluded in late 2009.
-Atrévete a Soñar marked Paola's transition from children's to teen telenovelas.
-Paola and the cast of the telenovela recorded two soundtracks and toured across Mexico in order to promote the show.
+Rivera filmed two seasons of the show and production was concluded in late 2009.
+Atrévete a Soñar marked Rivera's transition from children's to teen telenovelas.
+She and the cast of the telenovela recorded two soundtracks and toured across Mexico in order to promote the show.
 The telenovela and its soundtrack were commercially successful throughout Mexico and Latin America.
 The soundtrack was certified double platinum in Mexico.

 In late 2010, she voiced Rapunzel for the Latin American Spanish-language dubbing of the Disney film Tangled and participated in the film's Spanish-language soundtrack.